 When you join the College of Hymns at 3rd level, you gain proficiency in Religion.
 If you already have this proficiency, you instead double your proficiency bonus for Religion checks.
 Additionally, your new spell known can be from either the Cleric or Bard list.
-Every odd level thereafter (5th, 7th, 9th, and so on), you may choose from the Cleric list instead of the Bard list.
+At every even level thereafter (4th, 6th, 8th, and so on), you may choose from the Cleric list instead of the Bard list.
 When replacing spells on level-up, the new spell must be from the Bard list unless the spell being replaced was originally from the Cleric list.
 Regardless of which list a spell is from, you treat it as a Bard spell.